Jaime-N/Polygon-PoS-Milestones_Tutorial/README.md

 Heimdall acts as the proof of stake layer and uses Tendermint BFT consensus.
 It decides which validators should be producing blocks in Bor in each span (based on their stake).
 It also:

-- Submits checkpoints to the Ethereum mainnet, securing the Polygon chain.
+- Submits checkpoints to the Ethereum mainnet, securing the PoS chain.
 - Helps in arriving at finality of Bor blocks using Milestones.
 - Plays a key role in state sync mechanism from L1 to Bor.